Aegidius: Enmity with Agrippinus

+Rebellion in 461

 After Ricimer assassinated Emperor Majorian in 461 and replaced him with Libius Severus, Aegidius refused to recognize the new emperor.
 Libius Severus was not recognized by the Eastern Roman Emperor Leo I, who was considered the senior emperor.
 Aegidius may have pledged his allegiance directly to Leo I in order to legitimize his independence from the Western Roman Empire, and his retention of the Gallic legions.

-Aegidius repeatedly threatened to invade Italy; however, he never did so.
-Modern historian Penny MacGeorge has suggested that this was due to pressure from the Aquitanian Goths, whereas others assert that he was unable or unwilling to march to Italy, leaving Gaul exposed.

-Around this time war had broken out Aegidius' lands and the Aquitanian Goths, over borders, and Aegidius was said by Priscus to have distinguished himself in the fighting.
-It is known that during this time, Ricimer ceded Lyon to the Burgundians, and Narbonne and most of Narbonensis Prima to the Visigoths, in exchange for alliances.
+Priscus noted Aegidius's refusal to recognize Libius Severus, and that after the death Majorian the government in Italy feared not only the military forces of Aegidius in Gaul, but also the Vandals in North Africa, and Marcellinus who was magister militum in Dalmatia.
+However, in the case of Aegidius, the fact that he was in a territorial conflict with the Goths stopped him from invading Italy.
+Aegidius was said by Priscus to have distinguished himself in the fighting.

 Ricimer probably appointed a replacement for Aegidius, despite the fact that Aegidius retained most or all of his Gallic forces.
-The two people most likely to have been given the title of magister militum per Gallias (master of soldiers in Gaul) were the Roman general Agrippinus, whom Aegidius had previously accused of treason, or the Burgundian King Gundioc, who was Ricimer's brother-in-law.
-Around this time Aegidius sent embassies to the Vandal king Gaiseric, probably in an effort to form an alliance to oppose Ricimer.
+The two people most likely to have been given the title of magister militum per Gallias (master of soldiers in Gaul) were the Roman general Agrippinus, who Aegidius had previously accused of treason, or the Burgundian King Gundioc, who was Ricimer's brother-in-law.

-According to a story known to Gregory of Tours and the Chronicle of Fredegar, the Frankish King Childeric I, who controlled much of northern Gaul, was exiled at some point after 457, and the Franks then elected Aegidius to rule them.
-The ancient sources go on to say that Aegidius ruled them for eight years before Childeric was recalled and reinstated as king.
-This story is considered fictional by most modern historians.
-Another narrative given by primary sources is that Childeric formed an alliance with Aegidius, although this has slim historical evidence, and is directly opposed by archeological evidence, which supports the theory of the Kingdom of Soissons, the historiographic name given to territory ruled by Aegidius and his son Syagrius, containing the expansion of the Franks.
-Ernst Stein suggests that the Franks may have placed themselves under Roman rule in the absence of Childeric.
-Michael Kulikowski posits that his comitatenses (armies) were so heavily Frankish at this point, that he could fairly be remembered as a king, rather than general.